 Multiple theories exist for the reason why we deviate from a straight line, but not enough studies have been done for any one of them to emerge as triumphant.

-The fascinating aspect of this topic, from a natural navigator's perspective, is that the assumption is made very widely that the external references must be very large and distant, eg. the sun.
+The fascinating aspect of this topic, from a natural navigator’s perspective, is that the assumption is made very widely that the external references must be very large and distant, eg. the sun or a summit.
 However, a large part of the art of natural navigation is found in the recognition of the smaller, closer clues, such as plants, animals, puddles etc.

 This is no way invalidates any of the studies referenced above, since these are still external references, but it does highlight the cultural differences between those of us who immerse ourselves in the subject of finding our way using nature and those who look at it from a distance.